The truth be told, no-one ever expects a permanent disability, though it can happen with the blink of an eye.

 Take for example Peter who was working on his holiday home.
-He had been brick veneering the fibro house and was cleaning the brickwork with acid when he slipped and fell off his ladder.
+He had been brick veneering his fibro house and was cleaning the brickwork with acid when he slipped and fell off his ladder.

 It wasn't the fall that was the major trouble, it was the bucket of diluted acid that followed him off the ladder and splashed into his eyes.